anydotcrypto/docs.any.sender/docs/client.md

 ```

 ### getRelayExecutedEventTopics(tx: UnsignedRelayTransaction)
-Expects a relay transacation and returns the event topics to observe the emit that is emitted from the relay contract when that transaction is relayed
+Expects a relay transaction and returns the event topics to observe from the relay contract to be notified when that transaction is relayed

 ```ts
 const topics = AnySenderClient.getRelayExecutedEventTopics(relayTx);